keaganchs/newt/README.md

 ## Example usage

-Agents can trained by running the `train.py` script.
+Agents can be trained by running the `train.py` script.
 Below are some example commands:

 ```
 $ python train.py    # <-- a 20M parameter agent trained on all 200 MMBench tasks